The HUGE Misperception Women Have About The Male-Dominated Workplace

 Even worse for women, men learned how to use women’s perception about the power and control structure against women.
 If women want to believe men have all the power and women assume they are in an inferior position, men, especially dysfunctional men, will take advantage of that.

 I suspect that much of the harassment and bullying women experience is due in large part to this dynamic.
-Many men believe they will get away with it because women are taught we are powerless victims who cannot overcome the power structure.
-And as I said earlier, these dysfunctional men get all the attention and reinforce the narrative that men are all about power and control.
-We create a self-fulfilling prophecy.
+Many men believe they will get away with it because women are taught, we are powerless victims who cannot overcome men’s power structure.
+And as I said earlier, these dysfunctional men get all of the media attention, which then perpetuates the cycle of misunderstanding.

 In order for women to achieve equality and parity with men, we must first change our perspective and stop buying into the power and control narrative.
 We have to see the male-dominated workplace for how it really functions and for the huge role AUTONOMY plays in its structure.